hashicorp/terraform/website/source/docs/enterprise/vcs/git.html.md

 ---
+layout: "vcs"
-title: "Git Integration"
+page_title: "Git Integration"
+sidebar_current: "docs-enterprise-vcs"
+description: |-
+  Git repositories can be integrated with Terraform Enterprise by using push command.
 ---

 # Git Integation

-Git repositories can be integrated with Atlas by using [`terraform push`](https://www.terraform.io/docs/commands/push.html) to import Terraform configuration when changes are committed.
-When Terraform configuration is imported using `terraform push` a plan is automatically queued in Atlas.
+Git repositories can be integrated with Terraform Enterprise by using [`terraform push`](https://www.terraform.io/docs/commands/push.html) to import Terraform configuration when changes are committed.
+When Terraform configuration is imported using `terraform push` a plan is automatically queued.

 _**Note:** This integration is for Git repositories **not** hosted on GitHub.
 For repositories on GitHub, there is native [GitHub Integration](/help/terraform/vcs/github).